polydectes/goldberg/readme.txt

 1. color.css
 2. layout.css
 3. typo.css

+This three ccs files are called in all.css

 In that way it is easier to adopt the design to your own CI.